 Detecting when a user leaves a tab can be useful for:

-JavaScript provides a simple solution for detecting tab visibility changes using the Page Visibility API.
+A JavaScript tab switch detector can be easily built using the Page Visibility API, which helps detect tab visibility changes using the Page Visibility API.
 This API lets you determine whether a webpage is visible to the user or if it is in the background.

 Step 1: Understanding the visibilitychange Event